 1tablespoonraw honey, optional

 To make the crust, toast the pecans until they are very lightly brown.
 Put them aside.
 In your electric blender, macerate the dates.
 Add the coconut oil and spices and mix.
-Toss in the pecans and pulse lightly three times, just enough to break up and integrate with the dates, but careful not to turn this into pecan butter.
+Toss in the pecans and pulse lightly three times, just enough to break up and integrate with the dates, but be careful not to turn this into pecan butter.

 Press the crust into a pie dish.
 Cover with a plate facing up so the slight bowl of the plate presses into the crust and so that the crust is entirely covered.
 Place in your refrigerator if you have a few hours before filling, or into your freezer if you don’t.